w3f/research/docs/Polkadot/economics/1-validator-selection.md

 $$
 \frac{performance - min(performance)}{max(performance) - min(performance)}
 $$
-This gives a more understandable measure as the performance is normalized between 0 and 1.
-Additionally, it is robust to potential changes within the network (e.g. with a larger number of validators the era-points are reduced per era) and prevents false anchoring effects.
+These calculations offer a more intuitive measure, as the performance is normalized between 0 and 1.
+The measure remains robust against potential changes within the network.
+For instance, when the number of validators increases, the era points per validator tend to decrease.
+The metric also avoids false anchoring effects.

-**Outperforming MLE**: By gathering the historic era-points per validator during past eras, we can calculate how often a validator outperformed the average.
-As era-points should be distributed uniformly, a validator should outperform the average 50% of times.
-However, as mentioned before, in reality additional factors as hardware-setup and internet connection can influence this.
-This helps nominators to select the best performing validators while creating incentives for validators to optimize their setup.
+**Outperforming MLE.** By collecting historical era-points per validator accross previous eras, one can determine how frequently a validator outperforms the average.
+Assuming a uniform distribution of era points, a validator is expected to outperform the average approximately 50% of the time.
+In practice, other factors like hardware-setup and internet connectivity, can influence this performance metric.
+These insights not only help nominators identify top-performing validators but also encourage validators to optimize their setup.

-**Significance MLE**: As the expected value of the outperforming MLE is 0.5 and the distribution should be uniformly, we can calculate whether a validator significantly over- or underperforms by:
+**Significance MLE.** Given that the expected value of the outperforming MLE is 0.5 under a presumably uniform distribution, a statistical test can be conducted to assess whether a validator significantly overperforms or underperforms relative to this benchmark:
 $$
 z = \frac{outperformingMLE - 0.5}{\sqrt{\frac{0.5 \times (1-0.5)}{numberActive}}}
 $$

-If $z > 1.645$ we can say that the respective validator outperforms significantly (10% significance level), while $z < -1.645$ indicates significant underperformance.
+If $z > 1.645$, the respective validator significantly outperforms at the 10% significance level, while $z < -1.645$ indicates significant underperformance.

-**Operator Size**: Based on the identity of a validator, we can estimate how many validators are run by the same entity.
-It is both in the interest of users and the network that there are not too many operators and that those operators are not too large.
-Selecting validators of larger operators might increase the risk of superlinear slashing, because it is reasonable to assume that those operators follow similar security practices.
-A failure of one validator might mean a failure of several of those validators which increases the punishment superlinearly.
-A counter-argument to this might be that larger operators are much more sophisticated with their setup and processes.
-Therefore, this objective measure should be left to the user to judge.
+**Operator Size.** Based on the identity of a validator, it is possible to estimate how many validators are operated by the same entity.
+For users and the network, a reduced number of moderately sized operators is often the most convenient.
+Selecting validators from larger operators may increase the risk of superlinear slashing, as these entities likely follow similar security practices.
+The failure of one validator could therefore imply the failure of several others, increasing superlinearly the likelihood of punishment.
+On the other hand, larger operators may have more sophisticated setups and processes, which could mitigate such risks.
+This metric should ultimately be considered an objective measure, leaving the final judgment to the user.

-# Filtering Phase
+# 2. Filtering Phase

 ## Dominance-Filtering
-After constructing the dataset as elaborated in the section "underlying data", we can start reducing the set of validators to reduce the amount of information a nominator has to process.
-One concept is to remove dominated validators.
-As we do not make qualitative judgements e.g., which "identity" is better or worse than another, we can remove validators who are inferior to another, since there is no rational reason to nominate them.
-A validator is dominated by another validator if all her properties are equal and at least one property is worse.
+After shaping the dataset elaborated in the section "Underlying Data," it is time to begin reducing the set of validators to ease the information load for nominators.
+One approach is to eliminate dominated validators.
+Since qualitative judgements remian out of the picture, such as determining whether one "identity" is better or worse than another, it is reasonable to remove validators that are objectively inferior, as there is no rational basis for nominating them.
+A validator is said to dominate another when all properties are equal and at least one is strictly better.
 Consider the following example:

 ## Example:
 | Number 	| Public Address 	| Identity 	| Self-stake 	| Nominators 	| Relative Performance 	| Outperformer 	| Active Eras 	| Operator Size 	|